-The festival is hosted every two years.
-In 2017, it was hosted by the German Association for Amateur Theatre in cooperation with the Theater-Association of Thuringia.
+The festival is hosted once every two years.
+The organiser in 2017 was the Bund Deutscher Amateurtheater e.V.
+(Association of German Amateur Theatres) in cooperation with the Thüringer Theaterverband e.V.
+(Thuringian Theatre Association).

 Skin Tight is the story of Tom and Elizabeth, who survive the war, but lose their farm; fight, make-up, love and grow old.
 A moving and magical love story, both passionate and brutal.
 Inspired by Denis Glover’s poem The Magpie Said, the play is about life on the land, the events of the 1940s and how a couple fight against death in order to stay together.
 This two-hander performance features extensive fight choreography and original Music.